 The Psychological Services Program (PSP) provides short term psychological interventions for financially disadvantaged people with non-crisis, non-chronic, moderate mental health conditions or for people who have attempted, or at risk of suicide or self-harm.
-This program targets seven underserviced and priority groups including children, people at risk of homelessness and suicide prevention.
+This program targets seven underserviced and priority groups, including children, people at risk of homelessness and suicide prevention.

-From the 1st of July 2020 to 30th April 2021 there were 826 referrals to the Adult Suicide Prevention Psychological Services Program (PSP) stream leading to 3,656 sessions.
+From the 1st of July 2021 to 30th June 2022 there were 1,056 referrals to the Adult Suicide Prevention Psychological Services Program (PSP) stream, leading to 4,909 sessions.
 Suicide prevention is by far the most common cause for referral by GPs and services users include a range of people in distress.
+Of those referred to the adult suicide prevention stream, 16% came from clients located in Coomera, Pimpama, and Upper Coomera followed by 15% from Labrador and Southport.

 Table 5.
-Number of persons accessing Psychological Services Program on the Gold Coast, suicide prevention 1July 2020 to 30 April 2021.
+Number of persons accessing Psychological Services Program on the Gold Coast, 2021-22